Introducing askScout: your vibe coding companion

 The web app takes about ten seconds: sign in with GitHub, pick a repo, watch the first digest stream in.
 The CLI takes about a minute: install, paste your API key, run askscout in any git repo.

 Both surfaces are free.
-The CLI is open source under MIT.
-We hope this becomes the default companion next to whatever AI coding tool you already use.
+The CLI is open source under the MIT license, for reasons I get into here.
+Use it next to whatever AI coding tool already lives in your day.

 Frequently asked questions